-If you think Wisconsinites hibernate over the winter months until the snow and cold melt away, you would be wrong.
+If you think Wisconsinites hibernate over the winter months, you would be wrong.
 Instead, we embrace winter and all that comes with it.

 Skiing, skating, sledding, snowmobiling, snowshoeing and ice fishing are all part of what makes winter in Greater Green Bay a time to anticipate.

-Finally, we step up our game on indoor activities at this time of year, as well.
-It’s a great time to sample new-to-you restaurants, visit one of our many breweries or wineries, attend an event at the Resch Center or a show at the Fox Cities Performing Arts Center, cheer on D1 sports at a UW-Green Bay basketball game or gather a group for some unique entertainment at Green Bay Escape & Axe.
+We step up our game on indoor activities as well.
+It’s a great time to sample new-to-you restaurants, visit one of our many breweries or wineries, attend an event at the Resch Center or a show at the Weidner Center or Meyer Theatre, cheer on D1 sports at a UW-Green Bay basketball game or gather a group for some unique entertainment at Green Bay Escape & Axe.

 There are way too many options to create a complete list, but here are a few examples of the fun you can find in the Wisconsin outdoors: